systemcreator1/OS-assistant/README.md

 # OS-assistant
-A windows assistant, Perfect for helping you use ur terminal without using ur terminal and this is not a virus
+A Linux assistant, Perfect for helping you use ur terminal without using ur terminal and this is not a virus